shar1pius/DL-References/README.md

 # Course Notes
-This has all the codes and notebooks that I have written while going through online courses.
+This has all the codes and notebooks that I have hardcoded while going through online courses.